 REO began operating as a 501(c)(3) nonprofit corporation in May, 1981 as the Montana Farmworker Council and changed its name to Rural Employment Opportunities in 1984.
 REO has provided services to low-income and very low-income adults and children with funding from a variety of federal and state grants.
 Since 1981, a direct grant from the U.S. Department of Labor (currently, the National Farmworker Jobs Program) has allowed REO to serve migrant and seasonal farmworkers.
 Since 1988, grants from the Montana Office of Public Instruction – Migrant Education Program enabled REO to add services for the children of migrant agricultural workers.
 In 2006 REO implemented its first asset development program in partnership with Montana Credit Unions for Community Development and with funding from the Montana Department of Public Health and Human services through its Family Economic Security (FES) Project.
 This program continues today as Rural Montana Saves.
 In 2008, REO became a full-member of Montana Shares, a partnership of more than 40 nonprofit organizations.
 Some private donations and grants allow for limited services to those not eligible for the grant-funded services.
 REO is currently seeking funding for individual/family asset-development projects, for community poverty reduction programs and to build organizational capacity needed to reach these program goals.

-We are currently recruiting for the following positions at this time:
+We are not currently recruiting for any positions at this time: